Akshit-999/Predictive-Modeling-for-Colour-Replication-Using-Neural-Networks/README.md

 It is built to be research-grade and optimized for color matching, ink formulation, coating design, and industrial color reproduction workflows.
 **NOTE :-
 - The dataset is confidential and not included in this repository.
-- The cleaned_notebook_v3.ipynb contains the complete pipeline with all steps.
+- The notebook contains the complete pipeline with all steps.
 -  **Similar algorithm is used by the second largest paint producer in the world for accurate color reproduction .
 They have achieved 91 percent accuracy with their model, this model touches 80-85 percent**